Kassoomy/Portfolio/README.md

 -  [Stock Price Prediction (BERT)](https://github.com/Kassoomy/Portfolio/tree/main/Stock%20Price%20Prediction%20(BERT)): An approach to predict the movement of an stock based on the news using BERT.

 -  [Superpermutation Method](https://github.com/Kassoomy/Portfolio/tree/main/Superpermutation%20Method): an approach for tackling the superpermutation problem, made in conjunction with [Spjmu](https://github.com/spjmu)

+If you have any feedback or want to have a chat about work opportunities or collaborations, send me an email at juangalle-0018@hotmail.com